This information featured on

 because of the subjects represented as well as the makers and artists

-The West window of the North aisle is described in The Popular
+window of the North aisle is described in The Popular Guide to Suffolk

-The East window of the North aisle depicting two angels against
+window of the North aisle depicting two angels against patterned

-patterned quarries is of interest because of its local connections.
+quarries is of interest because of its local connections.
+It was

-It was designed and painted by Mary and Bessie McKean of Saxmundham
+designed and painted by Mary and Bessie McKean of Saxmundham in

-The Victorian tour de force is obviously the West window of the
+tour de force is obviously the West window of the South aisle, designed

-illustrator.
-The glass is by O'Connor and Taylor and illustrates
+is by O'Connor and Taylor and illustrates Jesus's ascension into

 The existing pews and pulpit date from the restoration of 1873 and